-(2) Specified financial measure.
-See the Specified Financial Measures Advisory of this MD&A.
+Specified financial measure.
+See the Advisory.

 Royalties

 For the year ended December 31, 2023, Atlantic royalties were \$15 million (2022 - recoveries of \$3 million).
 Royalties increased in 2023, as 2022 royalties at the White Rose field included adjustments based on an amended agreement between our working interest partners and the Government of Newfoundland and Labrador.